ashin-coder/vehicle-crash-detector/README.md

 The model used here is trained using a dataset consisting of 4000+ images of vehicle crash accidents sourced from the internet which are manually labelled, a batch size of 32 and 50000 was taken as the number of steps to train using TensorFlow 2.
 OpenCV with GPU acceleration was used to run the model in the project which allows for efficient and high-speed processing of computer vision tasks, leveraging the parallel processing capabilities of GPUs to significantly enhance performance and enable real-time video analysis.
 The model developed is used in the application and it's successful in detecting vehicle crashes from videos provided to it through the application interface as the source.
 Once the Vehicle Crash is Detected, the user will be notified about the detection of the vehicle crash and an alert message being sent in the application window.
 The Detection model was trained based on the learning from the YouTube tutorials provided by TechZizou.
 The specific tutorial can be found at the following link: [YouTube Tutorial](https://www.youtube.com/watch?v=amURyS6CAaY&ab_channel=techzizou).
 For further information and resources, you can visit TechZizou's website at [TechZizou Website](https://www.techzizou.com).

 The automated Alert Message will be sent in the form of SMS and Email to the emergency services in this case Hospital, Police Station and RTO.
-SMS messages send to them would contain initial information regarding the vehicle crash accident.
+SMS messages sent to them would contain initial information regarding the vehicle crash accident.
 Each Department will receive specific emails based on the services provided by them and these email contents are written in external text files.
 The emails will contain initial information regarding the vehicle crash accident which include location, time, image from the vehicle crash site etc. Here API used for SMS service is provided by fast2sms and the Email service is provided by Gmail.

 The Vehicle Crash Detector saves images of the crash detected locally which could be viewed from the application itself from Records Section.
 The Graphical User Interface in the Application is developed using Tkinter.
 It makes the application easy to use and user-friendly.